Academies revenue funding allocations

-This page contains information about academies revenue funding allocations.
-Academies (including special academies) and free schools are funded on the same basis as maintained schools.
-They receive annual funding allocations from the Education Funding Agency (EFA).
-Academy funding is calculated and paid based on an academic year, compared with financial year for maintained schools.
+Education Funding Agency (EFA) funds academies (including free schools, university technical colleges and special academies) on the same basis as maintained schools.
+Allocations and payments to academies are based on an academic year, compared with financial year for maintained schools.

 A to Z of academies funding terms and acronyms

 We explain the main funding terms and acronyms in our A to Z of academies funding.

 In July the Secretary of State set out the funding arrangements for 2017 to 2018 in her statement to Parliament.
 More detailed information on funding arrangements for 2017 to 2018, including changes in the funding system from 2016 to 2017, can be found in school funding arrangements 2017 to 2018 guidance.

 We issued funding allocation statements to academies using the EFA Information Exchange via Secure Access by 31 March 2016.
 You can read funding allocation packs to help understand your allocation.
 It includes sample tables and explains how we calculate each element.
 You can also read FAP guides for academies opening during the academic year.

 Academy funding: an overview

 Watch our collection of videos for information on how we calculate academy allocations and the key changes to academy and free schools funding for 2016 to 2017.